4d/docs/website/translated_docs/es/Concepts/variables.md

 You create variables by declaring them.
 The 4D language offers two ways to declare variables:

 - using the `var` keyword (recommended, specially if your code uses objects and classes),
-- using one of the "Compiler" or "Arrays" theme 4D language commands (deprecated, classic language only).
+- using one of the "Compiler" or "Arrays" theme 4D language commands (classic language only).

 **Note:** Although it is usually not recommended, you can create basic variables simply by using them; you do not necessarily need to formally define them.
 For example, to declare a variable that will hold the current date plus 30 days, you can write: